MichaelGrafnetter/MichaelGrafnetter.github.io/en/projects.md

 ### Azure AD Silver Ticket Attack

 In 2017 I&nbsp;was the&nbsp;first to&nbsp;publicly describe the&nbsp;possibility to&nbsp;perform the&nbsp;[silver ticket attack against Azure Active Directory](/en/impersonating-office-365-users-mimikatz/) by&nbsp;misusing the&nbsp;**Seamless Single Sign-on** feature, while&nbsp;it&nbsp;was still in&nbsp;preview.
-This&nbsp;attack can be&nbsp;used to&nbsp;impersonate any user against Office 365 or&nbsp;any other service connected to&nbsp;Azure Active Directory.
+This&nbsp;attack can&nbsp;be&nbsp;used to&nbsp;impersonate any user against Office 365 or&nbsp;any other service connected to&nbsp;Azure Active Directory.

 ![Silver Ticket Attack against Azure AD](/assets/images/aad_sso3.png)